splitio/elixir-thin-client/README.md

 ## Compatibility

-The Elixir Thin Client SDK is compatible with Elixir @TODO and later.
+The Elixir Thin Client SDK is compatible with Elixir v1.14.0 and later.

 ## Getting started